VladRevucki/React-App/README.md

 ## The order of launching a web application:
 ```
+In the terminal enter:
-    1) in the terminal enter: npm run server (data is loaded from the local server);
+    1) npm run server (data is loaded from the local server);
-    2) then enter: npm run dev
+    2) npm run dev
 ```

 # React + Vite